-Youth Protection Training and Supervision: We practice two-deep leadership, what is it?
+Youth Protection Training and Supervision: We practice two-deep leadership - what is it?

-Troop 4024 follows the BSA "two-deep" leadership policy for the safety and well-being of its members and requires all of its adult leaders to take Youth Protection Training.
+Troop 4024 follows the BSA "two-deep" leadership policy for the safety and well-being of its members and requires all registered adults to complete Youth Protection Training; non-registered adults are also strongly advised to complete Youth Protection Training.
 These policies are designed to protect youth members.
 A brief summary of the policy:

-Two-deep leadership on all outings: A minimum of two registered adult leaders, or one registered leader and a participating Scout's parent, or another adult is required for all trips and outings.
+Two-deep leadership on all outings: A minimum of two registered adult leaders, or one registered leader and a participating Scout's parent or another adult is required for all trips and outings.
 One of these adults must be 21 years of age or older.